flydelabs/flyde/examples/README.md

 # Flyde Examples

+## Note: Flyde has gone and changed a lot since these examples were created and are now outdated.
+They are left for reference only.
+New examples are coming soon!

 Repository containing example projects demonstrating how Flyde can be used to build various types of projects, from CLI tools to backends and UI

 - [Dad jokes CLI tool](dad-jokes-cli/)